dronamk/spring-cloud-developer-errata/README.md

 -   Challenge for the Ribbon Load Balancing Labs:
-    Run 3 or 5 instances of `registration-server` with various weightings, ramp up load rate to 5-10 requests per second and see if the algorithm holds over several minutes of time.
+    Run 3 or 5 instances of `registration-server` with various weightings, ramp up load rate to 5-10 requests per second and see if the weighted algorithm holds over several minutes of time.

 -   If you are running Client Load Balancing, Discovery in PCF, how does this work?